ETHZ-INS/DLCAnalyzer/README.md

 ## 17    tailtip NotDefined
 ```

 We can see that there is not yet any info that describes which point belongs to the mouse.
-Here we will load this info from a .csv file and add it to the object: (however, this could also be done manually by directly changing Tracking$point.info)
+Here, we will load this info from a .csv file and add it to the object: (however, this could also be done manually by directly changing `Tracking$point.info`)

 ```r